JiteshNayak2004/agrisaathi/README.md

-# kodikon_team2
+# Agrisathi (kodikon_team2)
+An application which :

-Recommending Crops to farmers and predicting disease on crops
+ - Recommends Crops to farmers
+ - Predicts disease on crops based on images